anonymous-2026-ai/MvIntent/README.md

 ## Environment setup

 1) Create python environment and install package in requirments.txt file.

+2) Set up only single GPU for both training and testing by the command: export CUDA_VISIBLE_DEVICES=0.

 ## Multi-label classification: We train and test the multi-label classfication model on MultiCite dataset.